kdkiss/mcp-liquidation-map/README.md

 2. Push to GitHub and deploy via Smithery dashboard

+3. Smithery installs Playwright for you automatically.

-3. Smithery will provide a public URL for your MCP server
+4. Smithery will provide a public URL for your MCP server

 ### Manual Docker Deployment